djulien/gpuport/README.md

 Other significant design factors
 --------------------------------
-* screen scan height (#scan rows) * 30 usec determines refresh rate (FPS)
+* screen scan height (#scan rows, or #WS281X nodes) determines refresh rate (FPS)
-* an external mux can be used with the GPIO pins to allow *multiples* of 24 strings of WS281X;
+* an external mux can be used with the GPIO pins to control *multiples* of 24 strings of WS281X;

-for example, a horizontal resolution of 1536 pixels would give 64 * 24 = 1536 parallel strings of WS281X nodes;
+for example, a horizontal resolution of 1536 pixels would give up to 64 * 24 = 1536 parallel strings of WS281X nodes;

-at 60 FPS, that would be 1536 * 550 nodes;
+at 60 FPS, that would be 1536 * 550 nodes ~= 3/4 M WS281X nodes

 at 30 FPS, that would be 1536 * 1100 nodes ~= 1.5 M WS281X nodes